PIQuIL/QuCumber/README.md

 ## License

-QuCumber is licensed under the Apache License Version 2.0.
+QuCumber is licensed under the Apache License Version 2.0, this includes almost all files in this repo.
+However, some miscellaneous files may be licensed differently.
+See [LICENSE](LICENSE) for more details.

 ## Citation